-Second, for virtually all majors in the department on or not on scholarship, there is a substantial and ongoing opportunity to grade papers.
+Second, for virtually all majors in the department on or not on scholarship, there is ongoing job opportunities to grade papers or teach recitation classes.
 Hourly wages are paid by the department.
 A normal workload for grading is approximately 5-10 hours per week.
-All departmental majors who would like to grade are encouraged to contact the main departmental office staff, Kelly Seipert (firstname.lastname@example.org) to apply for grading positions.

 The deadline for all scholarship applications is March 15.
 Recipients of scholarships will be notified mid April.